 - What should be acquired: the target’s shares or its assets?

 - How should the acquisition vehicle be financed?

 Tax is, of course, only one piece of transaction structuring.
-Company law governs the legal form of a transaction and accounting issues are also highly relevant when selecting the optimal structure.
-These areas are outside the scope of this chapter, but some of the key points that arise when planning an M&A transaction are summarized.
+Company law governs the legal form of a transaction, and accounting issues are highly relevant when selecting the optimal structure.
+These areas are outside the scope of this report, but some of the key points that arise when planning an M&A transaction are summarized.

 Asset purchase or share purchase

-Large acquisitions in Austria usually take the form of a purchase of the shares of a company, rather than of its business and assets, because capital gains on the sale of shares may be exempt for the seller.
-Even though an asset deal usually remains more attractive for the purchaser, the introduction of the tax group system in 2005 has increased the relative attractions of share deals for the purchaser.
-The proposed abolition of goodwill depreciation may cause asset deals to become more attractive again.
+Large acquisitions in Austria usually take the form of a purchase of the shares of a company, rather than of its business and assets, because capital gains on the sale of shares may be exempt for the seller (if the seller is a foreign company and a tax treaty following the Organisation for Economic Co-operation and Development (OECD) model treaty is applicable).
+Even though an asset deal usually remains more attractive for the purchaser, the introduction of the tax group system in 2005 has increased the relative attractiveness of share deals for the purchaser.
+However, the abolition of goodwill depreciation for transactions after 28 February 2014 has made asset deals more attractive once again.